Chapter 4:

 "You'll continue until I call 'up' or a point is scored," Sensei instructed.
 "When you're ready, you may begin!"

-Sota's guard was up, but he was not fully present.
 Given that it was her very first grading, he did not expect to have to expend much energy.
 He needed to work just hard enough to push her towards the limits of her skill.
-He had an expectation of what that would look like.
+Based on prior students, he had an idea what that would look like.
 He had worked with countless beginners, and four months of training usually wasn't enough to have significant improvement.
 Almost every new student attended class, but rarely would they practice at home or exercise of their own volition.
 Maybe she'd end up a little more coordinated, but nothing he had to be "online" for.

 His mistake.

-This was entirely different.
-As he locked onto Ren's fiercely determined gaze, he saw more than he ever had in anyone.
-Her thoughts and emotions in that moment were as clear as day - no hidden agendas or signals of eventual betrayal.
-Just a locked-in expression that he could almost hear in his mind.
+He locked onto Ren's fiercely determined gaze amidst the mayhem, and was stunned by what he saw.
+Her thoughts and emotions in that moment were as clear as day - no hidden agendas or signs of eventual betrayal.
+Just a mindset that he could almost hear in his mind.

 Now's my chance to show what I can do.
 Sensei and Senpai's approval means the world to me, and I will NOT disappoint them!

-Her determination was not what hit Sota the hardest.
-It was the way she viewed him with respect and with value.
 He was not invisible to her.
-He was not a burden or a repulsive human that needed to be disposed of.
 He was one of her instructors, and everything he taught her seemed like it was worth its weight in gold.

 It was in that chaotic moment that it happened.
 Between the barrage of kicks and the sudden weight in his chest distracting him, his footing tripped up.
 He tried to catch himself, but wasn't able to do so before falling backwards onto the ground.

-The moment froze in time as both of them froze in momentary shock.
+The moment froze in time as both of them stopped in momentary shock.
 Neither Sota nor Ren expected this outcome, and both of their brains were trying to process what came next.

 "Don't just stand there!"
 Sensei called out, suddenly very drawn to this match.
 "Get him while he's down!"

 His words snapped both Sota and Ren back to reality.
 Ren lunged forward to continue, but Sota's ingrained instincts were faster.
 He rolled away and got back to his feet, able to successfully parry Ren's next attack.
 He was fully online now.
-His body may have been out-of-shape, but he was fully present in what was transpiring.
 Ren would not get a second opportunity at him.

 When the evaluation finally completed, Sensei sent Ren on her way to join the outdoor class for the cooldown.
 Her face was red, dripping with sweat and completely devoid of remaining energy.
 Her personality remained, though - like she had just had the time of her life.